-The BRAHMS collaboration proposes a long run with Au-Au at 200 GeV as its highest priority.
-Additional requests, most likely to be fulfilled in following run periods, are for a light-ion beam (Fe) run, a lower energy Au-Au run, and a polarized pp run.
-The document presents the beam use requests for runs IV -VI under two operating scenarios of 27 and 37 weeks per year, respectively.
+The Brahms collaboration submits a request for this years beam use proposal with a long run with Au-Au at 200 GeV as the highest priority.
+Additional requests most likely to be fulfilled in following run-periods are for a light ion beam (Fe), a lower energy Au-Au run, and polarized pp running.